rricharz/Tek4010/README.md

         - Can be compiled for other Linux distributions such as Ubuntu
         - Tested with SimH, PiDP-11, PDP-11/93, VAXstation 4000/90a, 2.11 BSD, RSX-11M+, PLOT10
         - Stand alone version tested on Raspberry Pi Zero W
-        - Raspberry Pi 3 Model B+ recommended if run on same system as SimH/PiDP-11
+        - Raspberry Pi 3 Model B+ or faster recommended if run on same system as SimH/PiDP-11
-        - Raspberry Pi 3 Model B+ recommended if run in -full mode on high resolution screens
+        - Raspberry Pi 3 Model B+ or faster recommended if run in -full mode on high resolution screens
+	- Tested with Raspbian Stretch and Raspbian Buster
+	- Tested on Raspberry Pi 4
         - Tested with directly attached HDMI screen and with VNC

 **Installation and first tests**